 A soft mattress is an ideal choice if you tend or prefer sleeping on your tummy, and one that is a bit more firm is the best pick if you sleep on your back or your sides.
 Since the fetal position is the most common sleeping position, investing in a firm mattress is often the safest bet.

-If you are two of you and you see that you are rolling towards each other, then you should consider buying different a mattress that offers more support.
+If you are two of you and you see that you are rolling towards each other, you should consider buying a different mattress that offers more support.
 But your pick should not be too hard nor too soft; it should have a density that provides ample support for your weight by molding to the contours of your bodies.

 Take into Account the Bed Size

 A small bedroom will restrict your choices.
-You cannot invest in a king size bed for such a room.
-In short, what you buy should have dimensions that will leave some space for you to get in and out of the bedroom, to access your closet or wardrobe, and to access the bathroom or to reach and open the doors and windows.
+You cannot invest in a king-size bed for such a room.
+In short, what you buy should have dimensions that will leave some space for you to get in and out of the bedroom, to access your closet or wardrobe, and to access the bathroom, or to reach and open the doors and windows.